dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 **3. March 2015 YoY decline is a data artifact, not a business signal:**

-The apparent -3.7% YoY session decline in March 2015 is caused by the dataset ending on March 19 — creating an incomplete month compared to a full March 2014.
+The apparent decline in March 2015 is caused by the dataset ending on March 19 — creating an incomplete month compared to a full March 2014.
 Therefore, this should not be reported as a performance decline.